janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 # 🎉 News
 - *2024.03*: I won the [SFU CS Diversity Award](https://www.sfu.ca/computing/diversity-in-computing-science/activities/cs-diversity-project-presentations-2024.html) for addressing group identity bias in distilled language models!
 - *2023.12*: I completed my master's degree in CS at SFU.
-- *2023.06*: I won the [SFU CS Innovation Prize](https://www.sfu.ca/computing/current-students/graduate-students/academic-programs/professional-master-of-science-in-computer-science/project-showcase/is-seeing-still-not-necessarily-believing-.html) for addressing image data scarcity issues in medicine and agriculture!
+- *2023.06*: I won the [SFU CS Innovation Prize](https://www.sfu.ca/computing/current-students/graduate-students/academic-programs/professional-master-of-science-in-computer-science/project-showcase/is-seeing-still-not-necessarily-believing-.html) for addressing image data scarcity issues in medicine and agriculture via diffusion models!

 # 🎋 Miscellanea
 “Your success in life will be determined largely by your ability to <b>speak</b>, your ability to <b>write</b>, and the quality of your <b>ideas</b>, in <b>that order</b>.”<br>-- [Patrick Winston](https://www.youtube.com/watch?v=Unzc731iCUY)